mbrukman/a-conceptual-overview-of-asyncio/4-barebones-network-io-example.md

 computation finds the sum of many samples from a uniform distribution.
 As you'll see, the asynchronous approach runs notably faster, since progress can be made on computing the sum of many uniform samples, while waiting for the server to compute the sum of many normal samples.

-The entirety of the implementation is shown at the bottom, copied directly from the server-compute-example directory.
+The entirety of the implementation is shown at the bottom, copied directly from the `./barebones-network-io-example/` directory.
 First, here's the output provided by each script.

-#### Serial output
+## Serial output
 ```bash
  $ python serial_approach.py
 Beginning server_request.